DataMigrators/cpd-docs.mettleci.io/source-markdown/unit-test-specification-format.md

       - TYPE_CODE
 ```

-Similar to the **Given** section, each link in the **Then** section is specified using a combination of  stage and link nodes (to uniquely identify an outgoing link which produces data from your Job) and a path node to identify the test data CSV file containing the test data that is to be injected on that incoming link.
+Similar to the **Given** section, each link in the **Then** section is specified using a combination of  stage and link nodes (to uniquely identify an outgoing link which produces data from your flow) and a path node to identify the test data CSV file containing the test data that is to be injected on that incoming link.

 ### Cluster keys
+<a href="cluster-keys"></a>

 The cluster node is used to assist DataStage's resource management when using high volumes of test data.
 Setting a **Cluster Key** will prompt DataStage to split the actual output and expected output using multiple, smaller subsets (based on the supplied keys) before the data is compared.
 Data is split such that each subset will only contain records that have the same values for all columns that make up the Cluster Key.
 In general, Cluster Keys should only be used when necessary and not specified by default.
 Read more about the using the cluster node in [High Volume Unit Tests](high-volume-unit-tests.md).

 ### Row count comparisons
+<a href="row-count-comparisons"></a>

 You can configure as test to only compare output row counts, rather than the content of those rows, by setting the **checkRowCountOnly** node to true.